Arkangel964/Arkangel964/README.md

-Hey, I'm Ark, or Will if you prefer a real actual name.
-I'm currently a BCIT Computer Science student, and most of what I've put up here is assignment code, though occasionally I use it for personal project work as well.
-If you need to reach me for some reason, your best bet is my discord, @Arkangel964
+Hey, I'm Ark, or Will if you prefer a real name.
+I'm currently a BCIT Computer Science student, so most of the work up here is either assignment code, or my personal project work as well.
+If you need to reach me for some reason, your best bet is my discord, @Arkangel964, or my email, willowhitfield@outlook.com.

-I'm getting into game development, and when I work on private projects related to that I'll probably put them up here too.
+I'm really passionate about game development, and my favourite projects that I've worked on have all been game projects.
+Check the pinned repositories to see my favorite ones (out of the public repositories, of course.)

 Have fun poking around my code!
-(Some of it is a little rough, but that's the way it goes when you're learning!)

 <!---
 Arkangel964/Arkangel964 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.